-Please note that only students enrolled before the fall semester 2018 can change modules.
+Please note that only students enrolled before spring 2020 can change modules.

 Requests to the examination committee must be submitted in writing.
 Please make sure to indicate your address, student ID number and e-mail address in case we need to contact you for follow-up questions.
 We also ask you to state the semester in which you started your master's program so that we know straight away which examination regulations apply to you.